1 Purpose of Funding

 - When exactly is the application deadline?

 - The application deadlines in the funding programme Pop im Kiez are April 1 and November 1.
 The deadline of April 1 applies to projects that will take place during the same calendar year, the November 1 deadline on the other hand applies to projects that will take place within the following calendar year.
-Both deadlines are at midnight – that is to say, at 12.00 a.m. on April 2 and November 2 respectively.
+Both deadlines are at 6.00 p.m.
 Until then, applications can be received online and will be posted as received before the deadline.
-The application is received when after a successful transmission a pdf appears for downloading.
-Only after a positive jury decision the signed application document has to be sent to the Musicboard by postal service.
+The application is successfully received as soon as it appears in your user profile in the »Submitted Applications« section.
 We recommend allowing sufficient time for the upload of the application and attachments.
 If there are technical issues in the application submission, please contact: email@example.com

 Questions about funding and project start